 However, there are certain Synology UPS devices that will automatically communicate with your NAS through USB.
 Devices with USB will allow your NAS to enter a “safe mode”, which is incredibly important as improper shutdowns on NAS devices can cause corruption and data loss.

-Without going too far into detail, most NAS devices are using RAID, which means that a small portion of your files are stored on all hard drives connected.
-If you lose power and you’re unlucky, it’s not out of the realm of possibility that your volume will crash.
+Without going too far into detail, most NAS devices use RAID, which means that a small portion of your files are stored on all hard drives connected.
+If you lose power and you’re in the middle of a write operation (and unlucky), it’s not out of the realm of possibility that your volume will crash.

-At this point, your best option would be to restore from a backup (you MUST maintain backups), but this is something that can be avoided by using a proper UPS.
-This tutorial will take a look at UPS devices, and then how to connect a Synology to a UPS.
+With a crashed volume, your best option would be to restore from a backup (you MUST maintain backups), but this is something that can be avoided by using a proper UPS.
+This tutorial and buying guide will take a look at UPS devices, and then how to connect a Synology to a UPS.

 There are three devices that I normally recommend, and your option should be dependent on what will be connected to the UPS device.
 Remember, anything connected to this device will maintain power until the UPS battery dies.